vincentilagan/colorlab/README.md

 - This tool was built quickly but is open to anyone who wants to improve or contribute.
 - I hope this helps you in your creative projects and filmmaking.
-- Feel free to send feedback or pull requests if you want to enhance it!
+- Feedback and pull requests are welcome!

 ---

 ## License

-Licensed under the MIT License.
+Licensed under the **MIT License**.
 You may use and modify this tool for personal or commercial projects as long as the copyright and license notices are included.

 ---

-Thank you for using ColorLab!
+**Thank you for using ColorLab!**
-Here’s to making our films and creative works look even better!
+Here’s to making our films and creative works look even better.

 — Vincent Ilagan
-FILM MAKER /
+*Filmmaker & Creator*
+2025